student-hub/flutter-workshop/README.md

 ---

+The code that corresponds to this section can be found [here](https://github.com/acs-upb-mobile/flutter-workshop/tree/content).
 The app should now look like this:

 <img src=screenshots/content.png height=500>